matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

    `<b>` is now used to mark up keywords, product names, or other spans of text whose typical presentation would be boldfaced, but not including any special importance.

-   `<i>` is now used to markup text that is set off from the normal prose for readability reasons.
+   `<i>` is now used to mark up text that is set off from the normal prose for readability reasons.

    More semantic tag names have since been invented too: `<strong>`, `<em>`, or `<mark>`, which convey slightly different semantics.